Big Generator

-Big Generator received mixed reviews from music critics, and the album reached number 15 on the Billboard 200 and number 17 on the UK Albums Chart.
-In April 1988, the album was certified platinum by the Recording Industry Association of America (RIAA) for selling one million copies in the US.
-Like 90125, it was nominated for a Grammy Award for Best Rock Performance by a Duo or Group with Vocal.
-The album spawned two singles, "Love Will Find a Way" and "Rhythm of Love".
-Yes supported Big Generator with a tour of North America and Japan from November 1987 to April 1988, after which Anderson again left the group.
-The album was reissued in 2009 with bonus tracks.
+Big Generator received mixed reviews from music critics upon release, with commentators divided over its heavy reliance on high-tech 1980s production techniques.
+It reached number 15 on the US Billboard 200 and number 17 on the UK Albums Chart.
+The album yielded two Top 40 singles on the US Billboard Hot 100: "Love Will Find a Way" and "Rhythm of Love".
+In April 1988, Big Generator was certified platinum by the Recording Industry Association of America (RIAA) for sales exceeding one million copies in the United States.
+Like its predecessor, it received a Grammy Award nomination for Best Rock Performance by a Duo or Group with Vocal.
+Yes supported the album with a tour of North America and Japan, after which Anderson departed the band for a second time.